This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 Does alternative medicine work?

 At times, alternative medicine might appear to work – keep in mind that placebo is pretty powerful.
-See below recommendations for more on the topic.
+See the below recommendations for more on the topic.